-1. How do you wa nt to search?
+1. How do you was nt to search?
 2. How does your phrase look like?
-How does your phrase look like?
-The first word starts with The first word contains The first word ends with The first word is exactly your phrase contains more word: imum total frequency of 50 wild="eye%" will match for example: our search will match for example: Frequency with a maxi our search Phrase ▶ eye will match for example: Frequency 9 four search Phrase will match for example: oursearch Phrase ▶eye will match for example: 9 our search Phrase ▶eye will match for example: 9 /oursearch Phrase ▶eye will match for example: 9 ⊜continu e to build a comple
+How does your phrase took like?
+The first word starts with over The first word contains The first word ends with The first word is exactly your phrase contains more words you can add another word!
+Show in preview with a maxim um total frequency of 50 num total frequency of 50 wild="eye%" will match for example: our search will match for example: Frequency Show in preview with a maxin four search Phrase ► eye will match for example: Frequency 9 our search Phrase will match for example: oursearch Phrase ▶eye will match for example: 9 ⊑continue to build a com